-Maduro to start new term as Venezuela isolation grows
+President Maduro to start new term as Venezuela isolation grows

 Bank notes that once paid for months’ worth of groceries are now tossed in trash cans or even woven into multi-colored women’s handbags sold by street merchants.

 Maduro last year won reelection despite the economic chaos in large part because the opposition boycotted the vote.
+He blames an “economic war” led by the United States and the domestic opposition to try to undermine socialism as the cause for the country’s woes.

+“I agree with the measures that Venezuela is taking,” said Francisco Rivas, 53, a state employee wearing a red shirt who joined a crowd outside the Miraflores presidential palace in support of Maduro. “[Maduro] is looking out for the wellbeing of the Venezuelan people, but many have betrayed him.”

-The United States and many Latin American and European nations condemned the vote, leaving Maduro backed by just a handful of stalwart allies from leftist governments.
+The United States and many Latin American and European countries condemned the vote, leaving Maduro backed by just a handful of stalwart allies from leftist governments.

-There a few signs that countries will shutter embassies or sever ties with Venezuela, according to diplomatic sources, but most will not send diplomats to the inauguration.
+There are few signs that countries will shutter embassies or sever ties with Venezuela, according to diplomatic sources, but most will not send diplomats to the inauguration.

-The government feted the arrival of foreign dignitaries who traveled for the inauguration, including the president of South Ossetia - a disputed territory in the Caucasus region that is rarely described as nation.

-That drew guffaws from opposition critics who called it a signal of isolation.

 Opposition activists have called for protests on Thursday.
 Authorities have responded by filling streets with police checkpoints and rifle-toting troops.

-Fury in 2017 over Maduro’s aggressive sidelining of congress led to a wave of protests in which more than 100 people were killed but which failed to shake him from power and left his adversaries frustrated.

-“They’re trying to scare us so that we don’t protest,” said Henry Ramirez, 39, a computer engineer in the western city of San Cristobal, attempting to cut into a line for gasoline, the type of a queue that has become increasingly frequent amid the crisis.
+“They’re trying to scare us so that we don’t protest,” said Henry Ramirez, 39, a computer engineer in the western city of San Cristobal, attempting to cut into a line for gasoline, the type of queue that has become increasingly frequent during the crisis.
 “Tomorrow the dictatorship continues.”

-While politically motivated demonstrations have faded, protests take place nearly every day to demand salary improvements, access to food and medicine, or improvements to spotty power and water services.
+While politically motivated demonstrations have faded, protests take place nearly every day to demand salary improvements, access to food and medicine, or improvements to erratic power and water services.
+Even supporters of Chavez’s “Bolivarian revolution” were losing patience with the economy.

-“Maduro is going to be sworn in and I don’t think it changes anything,” said Angela Perez, 26, who works the cash register at a fast-food restaurant in the city of Valencia.
+“I ask that the president focus on increasing wages,” said Daveli Valecillos, a 29-year-old homemaker who traveled to Caracas from the eastern state of Monagas to witness the inauguration.
+“Every time prices go up it’s a blow to this country, and we don’t know how much longer we can last.”

-Additional reporting by Tibisay Romero in Valencia, Anggy Polanco in San Cristobal and Mariela Navas in Maracaibo; editing by Daniel Flynn, G Crosse and Angus MacSwan
+Additional reporting by Deisy Buitrago and Shaylim Valderrama in Caracas, Tibisay Romero in Valencia, Anggy Polanco in San Cristobal and Mariela Navas in Maracaibo; editing by Angus MacSwan and Susan Thomas